 Let's look at an example: you're trying to register your student for a test that happens on Sunday, January 26th.
 The last day to register for an ISEE test is 14 days prior to the test date, which means the last day to register for this particular ISEE exam is January 12th.

 The difference between early and late registration all comes down to price.
-The ERB assesses a late registration fee for students who sign up for the ISEE test the week before registration closes.
-The fee for late registration is $25.
-However, it’s a good idea to register as early as possible since some testing sites can fill up quickly.
+The ERB assesses a late registration fee for students who sign up to take the ISEE test in-person at a school the week before registration closes.
+The fee for late registration is $30.
+However, it's a good idea to register as early as possible since some testing sites can fill up quickly.

 You can only receive accommodations if you've been approved for them prior to registering for a test date.
 So if your student needs additional testing support, you should start the accommodation approval process eight or more weeks in advance of your anticipated testing date.